Helicity Constraints To Soft Factor Of All Spin: Weinberg's soft factors

-In this section, we will look for functions that satisfy the commutation relations \eqref{constraint} and identify the physical part of such solution to be the Weinberg soft factor.
-As presented in \citep{Cachazo:2014fwa}, such factor is the leading term of the soft expansion
+The main goal of this section is to solve the constraints \eqref{constraint} for the Weinberg's soft factor.
+As presented in \citep{Cachazo:2014fwa}, such soft factor is the leading term of the soft operator in the soft momentum expansion

-To simplify the resolution of the helicity constraints, spinor helicity formalism will be used; and through out this work, the soft particle will be labeled by $r$, while the hard particles by Arabic letters $\{i,j,\ldots\}$, so the commutation relations \eqref{constraint} can be decomposed as
+To simplify the resolution of helicity constraints, we will use spinor helicity formalism.
+Through out this work, the soft particle will be labeled by $r$, while the hard particles will be labeled by Arabic letters $\{i,j,\ldots\}$.
+Thus for the soft factor, the commutation relations \eqref{constraint} can be decomposed as